 Subgenre: Dungeon punk

 Dungeon punk takes the idea of magical technology, makes it grittier, and mixes in heroic fantasy and sword and sorcery tropes.
-Imagine wizards in trenchcoats, and magical cocaine being peddled on the streetcorners of medieval cities.
+Imagine wizards in trenchcoats, and magical cocaine being peddled on the streetcorners of cities.
 Dungeon punk might be considered cynical Aetherpunk.
 Consider the Dwemer of Skyrim, and Adventure Time.
 Ravnica, another Wizards of the Coast Setting, is an often cited Dungeonpunk example, and Shadowrun mixes dungeon punk with cyberpunk.

 Apunkalypse is a TVTropes name for the idea of several connected punkpunk genres, which all share the idea of taking place in a post-civilization apocalyptic setting.